Colorado's MacKinnon wins Hart and Lindsay awards as the NHL's top player

 Chicago Blackhawks center Connor Bedard was selected as the league's top rookie, winning the Calder Memorial Trophy.
 Connor Hellebuyck of the Winnipeg Jets won the Vezina Trophy as the top goalie, and Quinn Hughes of the Vancouver Canucks was named winner of the James Norris Memorial Trophy as the top defenseman.

-MacKinnon had a career-high 140 points this season to win both awards for the first time.
+MacKinnon had a career-high 140 points this season.
 He opened the season with a 35-game point streak at home, second all-time only to Wayne Gretzky.

+Gretzky, who won the Hart eight times and Lindsay five times, and Pittsburgh Penguins star Sidney Crosby congratulated McKinnon after he won those awards.
+Crosby has won the Hart twice and the Lindsay three times.

+“That's always pretty cool to see Wayne Gretzky pop up on your phone,” MacKinnon said.
+“Seeing his name like 100 times on (the Hart Trophy).”

 MacKinnon finished the season with 54 goals and 89 assists.